-An airborne magnetic survey was completed during July 2013 and 13 till samples were collected during a one day site visit in September 2013.
-Additional till sampling was completed on the property during July and August 2014.
+Limited till sampling was completed on the property during July and August 2014.
 Forty seven till and stream samples were collected during a total of three days of work completed in conjunction with the bulk sampling program at the Company's Qilalugaq diamond project.
-Results from the 2014 sampling program are expected in December 2014 or early 2015.
+Results from the 2014 samples are expected in early 2015.